lukehsiao/CribSense/docs/index.md

 TODO: Picture showing essence of finished project

+While we think CribSense is pretty fun, it's important to remember that this isn't actually a certified, foolproof safety device.
+That is, there will be plenty of times it doesn't work.
+For example, if it isn't calibrated well and/or the environment in the video isn't conducive to video magnification, you may not be able to use it.
+We made this just as a fun side project to see how well we could have compute-heavy software like video magnification run on compute-limited hardware like a Raspberry Pi.
+Any real product would require much more testing than we have done.
+So, if you use this project, take it for what it is: a short exploration of video magnification on a Pi.

 ## Getting Started
 CribSense is made up of two parts: the baby monitoring software and some simple hardware.
 Find out all you need to know about how to use and recreate your own monitor in the sections below.